rayfrankenstein/AITOW/README.md

 “Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"Agile measures success in ticket closures and story points.
+This incentives people to take short cuts to complete their sprint instead of prioritizing business/customer impact."--tonjohn, [How do you deal with this stuff in agile](https://www.reddit.com/r/ExperiencedDevs/comments/15o5w8l/how_do_you_deal_with_this_stuff_in_agile/)

+---
+"I worked one place, and our dev manager told us part of our bonus would be based on an increase in velocity.
+My reply was, 'So we just have to increase our estimate for the story points to meet the goal?'
+He looked so defeated."--ThePhoo, [How do you deal with this stuff in agile](https://www.reddit.com/r/ExperiencedDevs/comments/15o5w8l/how_do_you_deal_with_this_stuff_in_agile/)

+---
 "I feel that most people don't understand that larger corporations don't adopt Agile to benefit product teams, but to add a layer of measurability to the process that is only useful for middle and upper management to establish and track OKRs.

 Thus Agile may not be a failed idea, but it arguably fails at the implementation.